Make your Research Heard

 Call for Papers

-International Journal of Children’s Spirituality (IJCS) is a peer-reviewed journal that creates a unique interdisciplinary, inter-professional and intercultural forum.
-IJCS welcomes submissions from researchers, scholars, and reflective practitioners that share and discuss ideas and practices related to the expression and development of spirituality in children and young people in a range of social and cultural contexts worldwide.
+International Journal of Children’s Spirituality is a peer-reviewed international journal that creates a unique interdisciplinary, interprofessional and intercultural forum.
+Within this forum, researchers, scholars, and reflective practitioners can share and discuss ideas and practices related to the expression and development of spirituality, as well as life and values education, in children and young people in a range of social and cultural contexts worldwide.

-The International Journal of Children's Spirituality defines the concept of spirituality broadly and inclusively recognizing that spirituality and spiritual values can be understood from religious and non-religious perspectives, and expressed and studied in secular contexts as well as within faith and wisdom traditions.
-The journal is concerned with the contextual origins of diverse definitions of spirituality and their practical implications for personal development, communal well-being, social policies and organizational practices.
+The International Journal of Children's Spirituality defines the concept of spirituality, as well as life and values education, broadly and inclusively, recognizing that spirituality, life and spiritual values can be understood from religious and non-religious perspectives, and expressed and studied in secular contexts as well as within religious, philosophical, psychological and sociocultural perspectives and traditions.
+The journal is concerned with the contextual origins of diverse definitions of spirituality, as well as life and values education, and their practical implications for personal and school development, communal well-being, social policies and organizational practices.

 - Explore epistemological and methodological approaches to the study of children and young people's spirituality

 - Give explicit attention to children and young people's voices, experiences and relationships and their implications for life and values education